 Fall Maintenance with Oklahoma Ponds

 Your pond is a magnet for falling leaves and blowing grass, which is exactly the kind of debris that Aeromonas and Pseudomonas love.
 The key to a successful spring and keeping your koi healthy is preventative fall maintenance.
 If you plan ahead and keep your pond water from getting too full of organic waste, then your koi will have less to fight against in the spring as they’re coming out of dormancy.

 Oklahoma Ponds offers a fall pond service to preserve your ecosystem and protect your koi from Aeromonas and Pseudomonas.
 Our pond experts will trim aquatic plants to prevent decomposition, clean your pump, and check the filtration system to ensure that it is operating well.
 We’ll also introduce essential cold-water bacteria to help starve the Aeromonas and Pseudomonas throughout the winter.
 Finally, we’ll add a protective net to keep debris out of your pond.

 By taking just a few steps to shut down your pond for the winter properly, your koi have a much better chance of getting through the tough spring months in good health.
-Give us a call right away to schedule your fall maintenance appointment.
+Give us a call right away to schedule your fall koi pond maintenance appointment.